Things We're Excited About This Summer in San Francisco

 Summer Nights in the City

 Longer hours of sunlight mean more time to enjoy San Francisco’s iconic experiences.
 We all know summer nights are when fun really begins.
-This summer, there are plenty of ways to savor the city after the sun goes down — from outdoor concerts, after-hours museum events and award-winning theater to Giants' games at AT&T Park, scenic rooftop bars and an eclectic nightlife scene.
+This summer, there are plenty of ways to savor the city after the sun goes down — from outdoor concerts, after-hours museum events and award-winning theater to Giants' games at Oracle Park, scenic rooftop bars and an eclectic nightlife scene.
 Or, just get outside and unwind with spectacular sunsets and starry skies.
 Whatever your preference, San Francisco has plenty of ways to enjoy an unforgettable summer night this season.

 Even More Reasons to Eat and Drink